Green Innovation, Mutual Development: China Yiwu International Forest Products Fair is Around the Corner

-The 9th China Yiwu International Forest Products Fair, to be held on November 1-4, 2016 at Yiwu International Exhibition Center, has just one month to go and its exhibitor recruitment, investment attraction and other supporting activities have come to a final phase.
+YIWU, China, Oct.
+4, 2016 /PRNewswire/ -- The 9th China Yiwu International Forest Products Fair, to be heldfrom November 1-4, 2016 at Yiwu International Exhibition Center, has just one month to go and its exhibitor recruitment, investment attraction and other supporting activities have come to a final phase.

-Opening Ceremony of the 8th China Yiwu International Forest Products Fair held in 2015 (Photo: Business Wire)

-Thousands of quality suppliers and over 100,000 buyers from all over the world will gather at the Fair where China's most advanced forestry technologies and products, the most popular forestry innovations, and original ecological products will be displayed.
+Thousands of quality suppliers and over 100 thousand buyers from all over the world will gather at the Fair where China's most advanced forestry technologies and products, the most popular forestry innovations, and original ecological products will be displayed.
 Visitors will have a green and lively experience at the Fair.

 Whether you like elegant classy or aboriginal forestry products, you can find them all at the 9th Forest Products Fair.